JetBrains/intellij-plugins/flex/readme.txt

          [IDEA Installation]/plugins/uml/lib/*.jar
          [IDEA Installation]/plugins/w3validators/lib/*.jar

   2.5.
 Open Sources tab of the Plugin SDK and add path to the cloned intellij-community repository.
 After some scanning IDE will find all src folders - accept them.
-To have IntelliJ IDEA Community sources matching IntelliJ IDEA Ultimate installation it is recommended to update Community repo (git pull) at the day when Ultimate is released and switch Community repo to the branch that corresponds to the Ultimate installation.
+To have IntelliJ IDEA Community sources matching IntelliJ IDEA Ultimate installation it is recommended to checkout tag with the name equal to the IntelliJ IDEA Ultimate build number, for example 'git checkout idea/142.4675.3'.

   2.6.
 Open Plugin SDK Annotations tab and add [IDEA Installation]/lib/jdkAnnotations.jar if its is not already there.